 Conclusion

-Texas continues to drive national population growth, with seven cities ranking among America’s 15 fastest-growing communities.
-The Dallas-Fort Worth metroplex leads this expansion, creating concentrated opportunities for infrastructure contractors and development professionals.
+Texas remains the dominant engine of U.S. population growth heading into 2026, with seven cities ranking among America’s fastest-growing communities for multiple consecutive years.
+The Dallas–Fort Worth metroplex leads this expansion, creating dense, repeatable opportunities for infrastructure contractors.

-For excavation contractors like Kitching & Co., these growth patterns represent market opportunities in utility installation, site preparation, and emergency repair services.
-The clustering of high-growth cities within North Texas creates optimal conditions for efficient service delivery and long-term business development.
+For excavation contractors like Kitching & Co., these patterns signal multi-year demand visibility across underground utilities, site preparation, and emergency repair services.
+Concentrated growth in North Texas enables efficient service coverage, predictable project pipelines, and scalable expansion.

 If you’d like to request a PDF copy of this report you can reach out here.